ni/nimble/packages/nimble-components/CONTRIBUTING.md

 export const buttonTag = DesignSystem.tagFor(Button);
 ```

-Client code can use this to refer to the component in an HTML template and trust that the reference will continue to work if the component name ever changes.
+Client code can use this to refer to the component in an HTML template and having a dependency on the export will let a compiled application detect if a tag name changes.

 ### TypeScript integration